pk-codebox-evo/webmaker-suite/README.md

 2. --s3key=...
 3. --s3secret=...

 These do the obvious thing.
-If you do not use these, and do not have an .env file (which initially you won't), you will be prompted for them during the bootstrap phase, after the `npm install` step for the webmaker-suite package itself finishes.
+If you do not use these, and do not have an .env file (which initially you won't), they will default to empty strings.
+Not specifying the username means you will not be given an `origin` remote in each repository, so running the install with a username is generallya good idea.

 If you do not provide legal s3 credentials, the tools will fall back to localhost publishing instead.
-Simply hit enter when prompted for the the s3 key and secret if you don't have, or want to use, real S3 AWS credentials.

 4. --skipclone
 5. --skipnpm